temporal-sa/temporal-infra-provisioning-demo/README.md

 - Use local activities for terraform stuff and normal activities for API checks?
 - Add venv instructions or use poetry
 - Change from Provisioning to Terraform or vice a versa
+- Rename workflow to onboarding workflow that calls Terraform
+- remove all TODOs
+- Have a separate workflow for destroy, do a signal check or multiple when destroying

 ## Notes